Skip to main content

 Publications

-Kwanghun Chung, Jenelle Wallace, Sung-Yon Kim, Sandhiya Kalyanasundaram, Aaron Andalman, Tom J. Davidson, Kelly A. Zalocusky, Joanna Mattis, Sally Pak, Viviana Gradinaru, Hannah Bernstein, Julie Mirzabekov, Charu Ramakrishnan, and Karl Deisseroth, "Structural and molecular interrogation of intact biological systems", Nature, 2013, doi:10.1038/nature12107
+Kwanghun Chung, Jenelle Wallace, Sung-Yon Kim, Sandhiya Kalyanasundaram, Aaron Andalman, Tom J. Davidson, Kelly A. Zalocusky, Joanna Mattis, Sally Pak, Viviana Gradinaru, Hannah Bernstein, Julie Mirzabekov, Charu Ramakrishnan, and Karl Deisseroth, “Structural and molecular interrogation of intact biological systems”, Nature, 2013, 497, 332-337 (This paper was featured in the New York Times and the Guardian)

-Kwanghun Chung*, Yoosik Kim*, Jitendra S Kanodia, Emily Gong, SY Shvartsman, and Hang Lu, "A microfluidic array for large-scale ordering and orientation of embryos", Nature Methods, 2011, 8, 171-176 Matthew Crane, Kwanghun Chung, Jeffrey Stirman, and Hang Lu, "Microfludics-enabled phenotyping, imaging, and screening of multicellular organisms", Lab on a Chip, 2010, 21, 1509-17
+Kwanghun Chung, Yoosik Kim*, Jitendra S Kanodia, Emily Gong, SY Shvartsman, and Hang Lu, “A microfluidic array for large-scale ordering and orientation of embryos”, Nature Methods, 2011, 8, 171-176 (This paper was selected as a cover article)

 Don't miss our next newsletter!